anonymous0719/MedRec/README.md

 # MedRec
-A Decentralized framework integrating blockchain and IPFS for medical data management.
+A Decentralized D-App integrating blockchain and IPFS for medical data management.